IBM-Cloud/jpetstore-kubernetes/istio/README.md

 You will be using add-ons like Zipkin, Promethus, Grafana, Servicegraph & Weavescope to play and visualize the metrics, logs & traces.

+## Pre-req

+Start by following the instructions in the parent [README](../README.md) to deploy the secrets and applications using helm.
+In this guide you will *uninstall* the applications,  install Istio into the cluster and then redeploy the applications.

 ```
 helm delete jpetstore --purge
 helm delete mmssearch --purge